exercism/docs/using/solving-exercises/working-locally.md

 You need to tell the CLI who you are so we can download things correctly.
 You can find your token in your [settings page](/settings/api_cli).
-You can then configure the CLI using the following, replacing `<your-api-token>` for the value on the settigns page:
+You can then configure the CLI using the following, replacing `<your-api-token>` for the value on the settings page:

 ```
 exercism configure --token=<your-api-token>